🧪 Data Preparation & Updated Input Reference¶

 The converter reads the YAML to recover feature names, masks, and head activation flags, then emits:

-- `normalization.pt` with channel-wise statistics and class weights.
+- normalization.pt with channel-wise statistics and class weights computed from the training split.

 ✅ Runtime Checklist¶